How Long to Stay in Paris?

 For longer stays, it does not matter where you stay in Paris as long as you are near a metro station.
-Check out the best neighborhoods to stay in Paris depending on the type of your trip.
+Check out the best arrondissements to stay in Paris depending on the type of your trip.
 With longer stays, you can also decide to rent a home from home.
-Check out these apartments with Eiffel Tower view for the perfect vacation in Paris.
+Check out these apartments with an Eiffel Tower view for the perfect vacation in Paris.

-Before arriving in Paris, decide what are the sights and activities that you really want to do and stick to them.
+Before arriving in Paris, decide what sights and activities you really want to do and stick to them.